 The SkillsUSA Championships are competitive events showcasing the best career and technical education students in the nation.
 Contests begin locally and continue through the state and national levels.

-Through an investment from business and industry partners of approximately $36 million, the event occupies a space equivalent to 20 football fields.
+Through an investment from business and industry partners of approximately $36 million, the event occupies a space equivalent to 31 football fields or 41 acres.
 In 2019, there were more than 6,500 contestants in 103 separate events.
 Nearly 2,000 judges and contest organizers from labor and management make the national event possible.